Neurodiversity Hiring – A Driving

 Beyond adding a business advantage, the disability hiring program at Cintas has made a positive impact on the company’s culture.
 The presence of employee-partners with disabilities has promoted teamwork, empathy and situational awareness for those who may be different in certain respects but share so much in common with all their colleagues at work.
 “We hear from our employee-partners all the time how much they value these programs.
 They help us come together as a family, not just as work colleagues,” noted Mr. Langenkamp.

-For more information about the great work Cintas is doing in this area, or for questions about how NEXT for AUTISM’s can help your company develop its approach to diversity inclusion issues, please contact firstname.lastname@example.org
+For more information about the great work Cintas is doing in this area, and about how NEXT for AUTISM can help your company develop its own approach to diversity inclusion, please contact firstname.lastname@example.org